 In the booth, Robert Litton was assisting Suzuki and Hokoyama, and scoring producer Tommy Kikuchi was on hand as well to give valuable feedback.
 CAPCOM Sound and Music Director Tetsuya Shibata and Game Producer Masachika Kawata were also present at the sessions, having come in from Japan exclusively for the scoring of the game.
 Recording and mixing the score was veteran scoring engineer Shawn Murphy, and ProTools recording was handled by Erik Swanson.

 Sound & Music Director Tetsuya Shibata and scoring producer Tommy Kikuchi

 A song was also recorded for the main title of the game, and a separate percussion session was held to record many of the traditional African instruments used in the score that complements the game’s African setting.

 Michael Fisher and Alan Estes play the Batas

 Resident Evil 5 will be released by CAPCOM in 2009.

 Resident Evil 5 © CAPCOM Co., Ltd. All Rights Reserved

-You've only seen 14 images - click here for 29 more scoring session images !
+You've only seen 14 images - click here for 29 more scoring session images for this film!